Back to Blog

 Strategy

-How to Work With a Nearshore Development Team: Best Practices
+How to Work With a European Engineering Team: The 2026 Playbook

-Make your nearshore partnership succeed from day one.
-Practical guide to onboarding, communication, and managing a remote development team.
+Make your European development partnership succeed from day one.
+Practical guide to onboarding, communication, and managing an EU-based engineering team — especially for Bolt/Lovable founders taking prototypes to production.

 Week 1: Onboarding That Actually Works